codemac/config/emacs.d/elpa/diff-hl-readme.txt

-`diff-hl-mode' highlights uncommitted changes on the left side of the window (using the fringe, by default), allows you to jump between the hunks and revert them selectively.
+`diff-hl-mode' highlights uncommitted changes on the side of the window (using the fringe, by default), allows you to jump between the hunks and revert them selectively.

 Provided commands: